Michael DiSalle: Political career

+Governor of Ohio (1959–1963)

 In 1956, DiSalle was the Democratic nominee for governor of Ohio, losing to then-state attorney general C. William O'Neill.
 In their 1958 re-match, DiSalle defeated O'Neill.
-The gubernatorial term had in 1954 been lengthened from two years to four years, starting with the 1958 election; so DiSalle served as governor from 1959 to 1963.

-In July 1959, DiSalle signed a bill designating "with God, all things are possible" as the official motto of the State of Ohio.
-The motto is derived from the Gospel of Matthew, chapter 19, verse 26.
+The gubernatorial term had in 1954 been lengthened from two years to four years, starting with the 1958 election, so DiSalle served as governor from 1959 to 1963.
+In July 1959, DiSalle signed a bill designating "with God, all things are possible" as the official motto of Ohio after it passed the unanimously in the Ohio House of Representatives.

-DiSalle was a favorite son candidate for the Democratic nomination for President in 1960.
+DiSalle was a favorite son candidate in the 1960 Democratic Party presidential primaries.
 He ran only in the Ohio primary, which he won with 60.25% of the vote against Albert S. Porter, who had run against him in the gubernatorial primary in 1958.
-Of the total popular vote in the primaries, DiSalle placed sixth behind eventual nominee Sen. John F. Kennedy, as well as Gov. Pat Brown, perennial candidate George H. McLain, Sen. Hubert Humphrey, and Sen. George Smathers.
+Of the total popular vote in the primaries, DiSalle placed sixth behind the eventual nominee, Senator John F. Kennedy, as well as Governor Pat Brown, perennial candidate George H. McLain, Senator Hubert Humphrey, and Senator George Smathers.